 Gather the ingredients.

-When ready, remove the bowl and beaters from the refrigerator.
-Pour the chilled heavy whipping cream and vanilla extract into the bowl and whip the cream at high speed until soft peaks form, about 4 minutes.
+Pour the chilled heavy whipping cream and vanilla extract into the chilled bowl and whip the cream at high speed until soft peaks form, about 4 minutes.

 Return the bowl to the refrigerator while proceeding with the next steps.

 In a small saucepan, combine the sugar and water.
-Bring to a simmer over medium heat, then cook, stirring occasionally, until the sugar is completely dissolved, about 2 minutes.
+Bring to a simmer over medium heat, then cook, stirring occasionally, until the sugar is completely dissolved, 3 to 4 minutes.

-In a large mixer bowl, beat the eggs with the mixer on medium speed until foamy, about 1 minute.
-Slowly beat the hot sugar syrup into the eggs in a thin stream.
+In another large mixing bowl, beat the eggs on medium speed until foamy, about 1 minute.
+With the mixer running, slowly add the hot sugar syrup into the eggs in a thin stream.
 Continue beating until the mixture is very light and fluffy and feels cool to the touch, 8 to 10 minutes.

-Gently fold the chilled whipped cream into the cooled egg mixture.
+Gently fold the chilled whipped cream into the cooled egg-syrup mixture.

 Gently fold in the cookie crumbs and chopped almonds.

 Remove the prepared loaf pan from the freezer.
 Spoon the mixture into the pan.
-Cover securely with the plastic wrap and return to the freezer.
-Freeze until set, at least 6 hours or overnight.
+Cover securely with the overhanging plastic wrap and return to the freezer.
+Freeze until set, at least 8 hours, preferably overnight.

 Unwrap the top of the loaf pan.
 Invert onto a serving plate, lift off the pan and remove the plastic wrap.
-Sprinkle with the sliced almonds.
+Sprinkle with the additional crushed cookies, if using, and the sliced almonds.
 Cut into slices and serve immediately.

 You can easily vary the flavor base of the semifreddo by creating different infused simple syrups, such as ginger, cinnamon, rose, lavender, or mint.